jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

 The use of adjectives represents lazy writing.
 They're fine (and in many cases, preferable) for colloquial spoken dialogue, but writing gives you a chance to be precise and measured.

-## 16) Get a writing instructor/coach
+## 16) Get writing instructors/coaches

 No matter how much natural talent you have, there is always more to learn and there are things you don't know that you don'tknow.
-A good writing coach can help you improve the abilities your current skills, navigate you around obstacles, and bring out the best in your craft.
+A writing coach can help you improve the abilities your current skills, navigate you around obstacles, and bring out the best in your craft.

 You may not always enjoy their feedback, but that's usually a sign that you need it.
 And remember, the feedback doesn't have to come from a coach, in the purest sense of the word.